axbg/talks/sibiu-web-meetup/presentation/slides.md

 <br>

 - a free and open-source project that became a web standard
-- a collection technologies used together to achieve performant real-time peer-to-peer (P2P) transmissions using UDP
+- a collection of technologies used together to achieve performant real-time peer-to-peer (P2P) transmissions using UDP
 - a global standardization effort
 - a pragmatic approach that makes use of preexisting protocols
 - a secure-by-default way to exchange real-time media
 - a set of APIs that can be used to integrate real-time media exchange in web applications
 ---
-title: something
+title: WebRTC for the Curious
 layout: image-right
 image: https://avatars.githubusercontent.com/u/68770129?s=280&v=4
 ---